 Hu Chunhua 胡春华

-Politburo Member and possible future leader of China in 2022.
+19th Politburo Member and in with a chance of leading China in 2022 or even 2027.
 Familiar with Tibet.
 Various reports say he speaks good Tibetan.

 Pronunciation: Hoo Choon-hwa soundbite